Houses for homeless: A project destined to fall into ruin

 Upazila Project Implementation Officer Tariful Islam told The Daily Star that 65 houses were constructed on the char in the first phase of the project, with the construction cost of each semi-brick building at Tk 1.71 lakh.

-After this, in the fourth phase, four more houses were constructed with the construction cost of each home at Tk 2.90 lakh.
+After this, in the fourth phase, four more houses were built with the construction cost of each home at Tk 2.90 lakh.

 An NGO built another 10 tin-roofed houses with concrete basements on the char at an estimated construction cost of Tk 15-20 lakh in total following the government project.